-Academic dishonesty, such as cheating on tests and plagiarizing on essays, violates the fundamental trust underlying all academic work-that the work be the product of the student who submitted it.
+Academic dishonesty, such as cheating on tests and plagiarizing on essays, violates the fundamental trust underlying all academic work-that the work be the original product of the student who submitted it.
 Montreat College defines academic dishonesty as the representation of another's words, ideas, or images as one's own.
 It applies equally to intentional and unintentional quotations, paraphrases, visual images, auditory images, and all electronic means of storage and communication.
+Academic dishonesty also includes self-plagiarism.
+Self-plagiarism includes resubmitting an entire paper, sections of a paper, or recycling previously collected research data.
 When academic dishonesty occurs, these procedures will be followed.